LENDING

 7. Credit assessment

-This feature is crucial for determining payment terms, interest rates, and minimizing the risk of bad debt while maximizing revenue.
-When individuals without prior credit history apply for a loan, the use of software that accurately evaluates their creditworthiness based on bank statements, EMIs, tax information, and other transactions can assist lenders in making more informed choices with lesser risk.
+This feature is essential for setting payment terms, determining interest rates, and minimizing the risk of bad debt while maximizing revenue.
+For applicants without a prior credit history, software that analyzes bank statements, EMIs, tax records, and other transactions helps lenders assess creditworthiness more accurately – enabling smarter, lower-risk lending decisions.

 8. Integrations